kishkath/EVA/6 - Advanced Convolutions/README.md

 6. Analysis:

     * **less_weighted-model.ipynb:** With out augmentation reached training accuracy of 86% and val-accuracy of 77%, as it seems to be ok but not good.
 There is a need to avoid overfitting and add variance to data.
-Hence, we have procedded with augmenting the images using albumentations library and this notebook architecture is of
-    * As of need, 4 convolution blocks are used with total of 12 layers in-it.
+Hence, we have procedded with augmenting the images using albumentations library and this notebook architecture is  4 convolution blocks are used with total of 12 layers in-it.
 The architecture also contains the dilation convolution (1-layer) and depthwise (1-layer) along with pointwise(1-layer).
 It summarizes as 9 convolution layers + 1 Dilation layer + 1 Depthwise seperable convolutions are used and they made up the number of **parameters as: 1,91,514**

     * **CIFAR10_model.ipynb:** With augmentation, it performed quite well.